 About Megan K. Fox

 Megan K. Fox is an award winning Writer/Director based in Dublin.
 Megan graduated with an MA in Directing from the MET Film School London in 2015 and her work has earned over a dozen accolades and high profile nominations since; including Best Director Under 25 at BAFTA qualifying Underwire Festival, winning the WFTV Lifetime Shorts Competition, Shooting People’s Film of the Month and nominations for the Young Directors Awards Ireland and Kinsale Sharks.
 Last year she directed her first comedy ‘The Shift’, which was funded through the Film in Cork Short Script Award Scheme 2018.
 The ﬁlm began it’s festival journey at Cork Film Festival in November and won the award for Best Cork Short.
 She is currently developing her debut feature ﬁlm script and working on post production for her latest short ﬁlm project ‘Cailín Álainn’ which was shot in Co.
 Kerry earlier this year, funded by Kerry Arts Council’s inaugural Short Film Bursary.
-Megan is also branching out in to to TV directing, having been selected for an RTÉ scheme training new directors to work with multi-camera set ups on continuing drama.
+Megan is also branching out in to to TV directing, having been selected for an RTÉ and Screen Skills Ireland initiative which trains new directors to work with multi-camera set ups on continuing drama.